rogov-dvp/ChatBot-COSC-310/README.md

 Once the user types something in the search bar and presses the send button, the first function is called.
 Here, a ```<li>``` is created with the text content being the user's input message and is printed in the messenging box.
 Next, the user's input is sent to be analyzed(see *Word Search* above).
 Once the matched or default response is selected, it becomes the text content of another ```<li>``` tag and placed into the messenging box.

-An interesting note, the spacing between the user and chatbot responses should be asynchronous and aligned left and right respectively.

 #### Hosting:

 Google Firebase is currently hosting our [site](https://chatbot-310-app.firebaseapp.com/).